fitnesswanderer/Sales-Forecasting/README.md

 Prophet is an open-source tool by Facebook.
 This procedure is used for forecasting time series data based on an additive model where non-linear trends are fit with yearly, weekly, and daily seasonality, plus holiday effects.

 # Model 3 : XGBOOST
-XGBoost stands for eXtreme Gradient Boosting.Boosting is an ensemble technique where new models are added to correct the errors made by existing models.
+XGBoost stands for 'Extreme Gradient Boosting '.Boosting is an ensemble technique where new models are added to correct the errors made by existing models.
 Models are added sequentially until no further improvements can be made.
 A popular example is the AdaBoost algorithm that weights data points that are hard to predict.

 Gradient boosting is an approach where new models are created that predict the residuals or errors of prior models and then added together to make the final prediction.
 It is called gradient boosting because it uses a gradient descent algorithm to minimize the loss when adding new models.